JonRobo/Robo_Arduino_BLE_ESP32/README.md

 <br />
 <br />

-After this is done please close and reopen the Arduino IDE.
+After this is done please delete the extra BLE folder and then copy paste into the Arduino Library folder.
+Close and reopen the Arduino IDE.
 Open the Connect example from this repository, change the Robo Name to the Robo you wish to connect to and have fun!
 <br />
 <br />